enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Server -> Client**

-Operation execution error(s) in response to the `Subscribe` message that occur before actual execution, usually due to validation errors.
+Operation execution error(s) in response to the `Subscribe` message.
+This can occur _before_ execution starts, usually due to validation errors, or _during_ the execution of the request.
+This message terminates the operation and no further messages will be sent.

-Note: Any errors that occur **as part of execution** should be contained in a `Next` message as specified by the GraphQL protocol.

 ```typescript
 import { GraphQLError } from 'graphql';